Accreditation

 educateiowa.gov

 Information on this website is updated annually as state licensure webpages and information change regularly.
-For questions related to state licensure requirements, please contact the program director or the Director of Graduate and Continuing Education Programs.
+For questions related to state licensure requirements, please contact Heidi Nelson.

 Accounting

-Loras College’s Accounting program allows students to complete the 150-hour requirement for the Certified Public Accountant (CPA) exam.
-Students are encouraged to the work with the Loras College accounting faculty to ensure that they are eligible for the exam if they are interested in becoming a CPA.
-Students in the Loras College accounting program are eligible to become in all 50 states if they meet additional residency and ethics requirements.
-Individual state licensure information can be found through the state links below.
+Loras College’s accounting program allows students to complete the 150-hour Certified Public Accountant (CPA) exam requirement.
+Students are encouraged to work with the Loras College accounting faculty to ensure they are eligible for the exam if they want to become a CPA.
+Loras College accounting program students can become in all fifty states if they meet additional residency and ethics requirements.

 Alcohol & Drug Abuse

-Loras College’s Alcohol & Drug Counseling Certification Education program meets the educational requirements to be eligible to become a certified alcohol and drug counselor in Iowa.
+Loras College’s Alcohol and Drug Counseling Certification Education program meets the educational requirements to be eligible to become a certified alcohol and drug counselor in Iowa.
 Alcohol and drug counseling certification varies by state.
-Loras College is unable to determine if the alcohol and drug counseling certification education program meets the requirements for a similar certification in all other states.
-The links for all states and territories are found here.
+Loras College cannot determine if the alcohol and drug counseling certification education program meets the requirements for a similar certification in all other states.

 Athletic Training

-The Loras Master of Athletic Training Program is a CAATE accredited program in good standing, which meets the educational requirements for students to sit for the national Board of Certification (BOC) examination upon program completion.
-Passing the BOC exam then allows students to become eligible for state licensure, registration, or certification within the United States.
-Currently, 49 states and the District of Columbia regulate the practice of athletic training.
-Individuals must be legally recognized by the appropriate state regulatory agency prior to practicing athletic training.
+The Master of Athletic Training program is a CAATE-accredited program in good standing, which meets the educational requirements for students to sit for the national Board of Certification (BOC) examination upon program completion.
+Passing the BOC exam makes students eligible for state licensure, registration, or certification within the United States.
+Currently, forty-nine states and the District of Columbia regulate the practice of athletic training.
+Individuals must be legally recognized by the appropriate state regulatory agency before practicing athletic training.
 The BOC exam is recognized by all Athletic Trainer state regulatory agencies to meet their exam requirement.
 Compliance with state regulatory requirements is mandatory and the only avenue to legal athletic training practice.

 Counseling